gareth-johnston/hazelcast-simulator/README.md

-- **TestSuite** - A yaml file that contains the name of the `Test` classes and the properties you want to set on those `Test` class instance.
+- **TestSuite** - A yaml file that contains the name of the `Test` classes and the properties you want to set on those `Test` class instances.
 A `TestSuite` contains one or multiple tests.
 It can also contain the same `Test` class with different names and configurations.

 - **Worker** - This term `Worker` is used twice in Simulator.